theforeman/theforeman.org/_posts/2018-08-09-deploying-esxi-through-foreman.md

   **Important Note:** after_build hook scripts are not run on newly created hosts.
 These are only run when build mode is enabled on an existing host.

 * **3.4:** Now we are ready to deploy the host.
 Edit the host entry in Foreman and set the following:
+  Puppet Master and Puppet CA set to Foreman Server
   Operating System : ESXi 6.7 Build 8169922
   Media : ESXi Dummy
   Partition table: Kickstart default